NodeMC/scheduler/README.md

 NODEMC_API="yourapiendpoint" NODEMC_SCHEDULER_TOKEN="apitoken" node index.js
 ```

 ...
 That's it!
-The scheduler will register it's self with the server and delegatew
+The scheduler will register itself with the server and delegate
 tasks on this machine.